agmmnn/awesome-blender/README.md

 - [Neobarok](http://neobarok.com/) : Intuitive and free 3D modeling software for everyone.
 - [DJV](https://darbyjohnston.github.io/DJV/) : Professional image sequence, media review software for VFX, animation, and film production. [![][repo]](https://github.com/darbyjohnston/DJV)
 - [CineShader](https://cineshader.com/editor) : CineShader is a real-time 3D shader visualiser.
 It leverages the _Shadertoy_ API to bring thousands of existing shader artworks into a cinematic 3D environment.
+- [SHADERed](https://github.com/dfranx/SHADERed) : is a lightweight tool for creating and testing HLSL and GLSL shaders.
 - [Light Tracer Render](https://lighttracer.org/) : provides you with everything you need to create photorealistic renderings interactively, in both desktop Web browsers and Windows application.
 - [Tiled](https://www.mapeditor.org/) :  is a general purpose tile map editor for all tile-based games, such as RPGs, platformers or Breakout clones. [![][repo]](https://github.com/bjorn/tiled)
 - Blender Tools: